 My skin is so dry and flaky.
 Should I put lotion on before coming in for a massage?

 Actually, please don't.
 A massage therapy session is one of those rare times where we like you more when you're flaky.
 Think about it--if you get out of the shower and put a heavy coat of moisturizing lotion on, and then if your session requires the application of more lotion or oil to properly address your muscle issues, you'll become a swampy mess.
 So please come to the office as goo-free as possible.

 Yes, all major credit cards are accepted for treatment costs using the mobile credit card processing app, Square.
+As a health care provider, we also accept FSA cards if your place of employment offers that.
 This is a completely safe and convenient method to submit payment for massage therapy sessions on the spot.